Published

 flat lay photo of essential gold panning equipment arranged on a river gravel bar: green 14-inch gold pan, classifier screen, snuffer bottle, glass vials, tweezers, and a 5-gallon bucket, natural outdoor lighting

-The $30 Starter Kit (All You Actually Need)
+The $30 Gold Panning Starter Kit (All You Actually Need)

 Here’s something nobody selling gold prospecting gear wants you to hear: you can get started for about thirty bucks.
 That’s it.
 Everything else is upgrades you earn the right to buy after you’ve actually found some gold.